 Commemorate the Queen’s platinum jubilee with some regal merchandise

-From picnic hampers to art prints and even a Barbie doll, mark the occasion with these souvenirs
+From picnic hampers to art prints and crockery, mark the occasion with these stellar souvenirs

 The Queen recently turned 96 and this birthday milestone will soon be followed by a four-day jubilee weekend in June, marking 70 years of Her Majesty on the throne.